finleyexp/BakerBob/README.md

 $ gem install bundler
 ```

-I've tested it on various versions of ruby.
-The oldest one I got it to work was:
+[inertia186](https://github.com/inertia186/drotto) tested it on various versions of ruby.
+The oldest one that work was:

 `ruby 2.0.0p645 (2015-04-13 revision 50299) [x86_64-darwin14.4.0]`